API Reference

 Write a numpy array to the .om file with specified chunking and scaling parameters.

-are only respected and required for float32 and float64 data types.
+scale_factorandadd_offsetare only respected and required for float32 and float64 data types.
 Recommended compression is “pfor_delta_2d” as it achieves best compression ratios (on spatio-temporally correlated data), but it will be lossy when applied to floating-point data types because of the scale-offset encoding applied to convert float values to integer values.- Parameters:

 data – Input array to be written.
 Supported dtypes are: float32, float64, int8, uint8, int16, uint16, int32, uint32, int64, uint64,